ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-eks/README.md

 # Cloud Platform - EKS Cluster

 This README describes the main infrastructure components required to deliver a production-ready EKS cluster.
 Terraform is used as a main tool to bootstrap the infrastructure layer and EKS clusters.
-This terraform code requires you already have a VPC provisioned.
+This terraform code requires you already have a VPC provisioned (go to [`terraform/cloud-platform-network/` folder for more info](https://github.com/ministryofjustice/cloud-platform-infrastructure/tree/master/terraform/cloud-platform-network)).
 If no VPC is provided it'll look for a VPC named as your terraform workspace

-**IMPORTANT:** All cluster's names **must be unique**, each of them (EKS or kOps, doesn't matter) creates a Route53 hostzone which is unique
+**IMPORTANT:** All cluster's names **must be globally unique**, each of them (EKS or kOps, doesn't matter) creates a Route53 hostzone which is unique

 ## Contents